Espressive/cascara/README.md

 ## Testing

-- [ ] Set up testing and figure out how we set up coverage per package
+- [x] Set up testing and figure out how we set up coverage per package
-- [ ] Cypress support for all UI tests as well

 ## Eslint

-- [ ] Revise our exising eslint config to be a baseline of extending `react-scripts` config and adding our own on top
+- [x] Revise our exising eslint config to be a baseline of extending `react-scripts` config and adding our own on top
-- [ ] Validate that none of the base config conflicts with Prettier
+- [x] Validate that none of the base config conflicts with Prettier
-- [ ] Remove any of our current extending configs that conflict with Prettier
+- [x] Remove any of our current extending configs that conflict with Prettier
 - [ ] Relax any of our existing rules that we are fighting or no longer best practice

 ## Husky

 - [x] Set up Husky for git hooks
-- [x] pre-commit should at least run prettier
+- [x] pre-commit should at least run prettier, lint
-- [ ] pre-push should run tests, lint
 - [ ] Lint on changed files MIGHT only be needed for FDS components since linting is built in to react-scripts... we might want to make sure that stays in the build pipeline once we have Rollup
 - [ ] Enforce git-flow branching structure